Igrom4ik/My_personal_site/README.md

 The application will run on port `3001` by default.

+When running, the Flask server also serves the front-end from the `docs` directory.
+Open `http://localhost:3001/` in your browser to view the site.

 ## Default Credentials

 The project starts with two users defined in `data/users.json`: